kirabird/frontend-takehome-parcel/README.md

+# Completed

+-established endpoints to API - user can search -dynamically render components based on returned data -established localStorage so user can save

+# LooseEnds

+-while the result is saved into localStorage, I didn't have time to reformat the data saved in localStorage to match the structure the components needed to rendered info, so no data will show up though its still saved
+-didn't complete the unsave functionality
+-components in the UI could be refactored into one bigger component to reduce redundant code

 # Teachable frontend takehome

 If you're reading this, you're likely a candidate for a frontend job at Teachable.
 You're going to be building a search application that takes a user's search query, hits the [Ruby Gems](https://rubygems.org/) search API endpoint, and displays the results in a list view with some added functionality (detailed below).